 When linking to library resources:

-Use Persistant URLs to make the link stay good
+Use Persistent URLs to make the link stay good

 - Where possible, use a "Persistent" URL listed on the page with the resource, or click on "Link"

 - The URL is sometimes labeled "Permanent" or "Permalink"